-- 1) personal certificates that allow encryption and signing of electronic mail, and securing electronic documents (electronic mail based on S/MIME or PGP standard) including certificates issued in the signing process, - 2) SSL and EV SSL certificates of server authentication confirmation they are used by global or extranet services operating in the shield of SSL/TLS/WTLS protocol, - 3) certificates used for authenticating subscribers (individuals and legal entities, hardware devices) used e.g. in SSL/TLS/WTLS protocol, - 4) certificates confirming certificate status they are issued to the servers functioning in accordance with OCSP protocol and issuing tokens of the current status of a verified certificate, - 5) certificates for encrypting applied to the security of files, folders and file systems, - 6) certificates for code signing applied by computer programmers to secure software from forgery, - 7) certification authorities certificates the usage is not restricted to the defined range; the range might result from the private key usage stated in a certificate (see the field keyUsage, chapter 7), or from its roles (e.g. a subscriber, a certification authority or other authority delivering PKI services); this type also comprises certification authorities operational certificates15,
+- 1) personal certificates that allow encryption and signing of electronic mail, and securing electronic documents (electronic mail based on S/MIME or PGP standard) including certificates issued in the signing process, - 2) SSL and EV SSL certificates of server authentication confirmation they are used by global or extranet services operating in the shield of SSL/TLS/WTLS protocol, - 3) certificates used for authenticating subscribers (individuals and legal entities, hardware devices) used e.g. in SSL/TLS/WTLS protocol, - 4) certificates confirming certificate status they are issued to the servers functioning in accordance with OCSP protocol and issuing tokens of the current status of a verified certificate, - 5) certificates for encrypting applied to the security of files, folders and file systems, - 6) certificates for code signing applied by computer programmers to secure software from forgery, - 7) certification authorities certificates the usage is not restricted to the defined range; the range might result from the private key usage stated in a certificate (see the field keyUsage, chapter 7), or from its roles (e.g. a subscriber, a certification authority or other authority delivering PKI services); this type also comprises certification authorities operational certificates, - 8) timestamping authorities certificates they are issued to servers which as a response for subscriber's request issue timestamp tokens binding any data (documents, messages, electronic signature, etc.) with timestamp, which allow for alignment (unambiguous in particular cases) of data,

-15 Operational certificates are universal certificates issued to certification authorities.
+Operational certificates are universal certificates issued to certification authorities.
 These certificates enable certification authorities to operate and comprise the certificates applied to: verification of a signature in messages, data encryption, verification of signatures created on issued certificates and CRL's, key exchange, key agreement and non-repudiation services (see the certificate extension keyUsage).